Female Pelvic Health

 Advances in Urogynecologic Care

-Dr. Patrick Culligan, Director of Urogynecology at the Center for Female Pelvic Health, brings extensive expertise in female pelvic surgery to the Department of Urology.
+Dr. Patrick Culligan, Director of Urogynecology at the Center for Female Pelvic Health in NYC, brings extensive expertise in female pelvic surgery to the Department of Urology.
 Learn more here about Dr. Culligan's advances in surgical approaches to treatment urogynecologic conditions, including the adaptation of robotic surgery for treatment of pelvic organ prolapse.

 New York's Urogynecology & Female Pelvic Health Specialists